ToolJet/ToolJet/docs/docs/copilot.md

 This example demonstrates the usage of copilot by generating a SQL query to fetch the order details from a PostgreSQL database based on the key provided in the REST API data.

-- Let's create a RESTAPI query using this mock api endpoint: https://fakestoreapi.com/users/1
+- Create a RESTAPI query using this mock api endpoint: https://fakestoreapi.com/users/1
 - Enable transformation on the query editor

 <div style={{textAlign: 'center'}}>